vaibee/PDF-Invoice-Generator/README.md

-# Invoice Generator
+# PDF Invoice Generator

 ## Description
-The Invoice Generator is a versatile tool designed to simplify the process of creating professional PDF invoices from user input.
+The PDF Invoice Generator is a versatile tool designed to simplify the process of creating professional PDF invoices from user input.
 Whether you're a freelancer, small business owner, or simply need to generate invoices on the fly, this project offers a seamless solution.

 ## Key Features
 - **User-friendly Interface**: Easily input invoice details through a simple interface.